 Louise Macdonald, Chief Executive of Young Scot, said: “It time for all involved in the preparations to leave the European Union to demonstrate they are listening to Scotland’s young people.
 It’s clear from our research that young people have strong opinions on the UK’s exit from the EU.
 They have concerns about their safety, rights and freedoms as well as the loss of opportunities to live, work or study in another country.”

-“Young people will be disproportionally affected by decision to the leave the EU and as we look to withdraw it’s vital that we look to find ways to protect or enhance the ways young people can enjoy the same experiences previous generations have enjoyed.”
+“Young people will be disproportionally affected by the decision to the leave the EU and as we look to withdraw it’s vital that we look to find ways to protect or enhance the ways young people can enjoy the same experiences previous generations have enjoyed.”

 Minister for UK Negotiations on Scotland’s Place in Europe Michael Russell, said: